icebert04/icebert04.github.io/_posts/2017-11-15-fantasy-to-reality.md

 Finish school at The American University, graduating Magna Cum Laude with a Bachelor of Arts in Journalism and Performing Arts

 **Interesting Facts:**
-=> Played 8 years of competitive Basxketball
+=> Played 8 years of competitive Basketball
 => RAD (Rachel Annamarie Demita) is Vegan, with a love for all animals - especially cats.
 She spends time at the animal shelter weekly helping to socialize, behavior train and care for her feline friends
 => Placed Top 20 in Miss California USA 2013, her first pageant